saheerb/ci-test/docs/index.md

 ssh://bhcopeland@review.trustedfirmware.org:29418/next/ci/tf-m-job-configs’ or cloned via git clone &lturl>.

-Once a remote has been added, the user can then do `git fetch gerrit-next` and then checkout to that branch.
+Once a remote has been added, the user can then do `git fetch gerrit-next` and then checkout to a branch on it.

 Sample script to clone the repositories: